crawlmacos/crawlmacos/index.md

----
-title: CrawlMacOS
----

 {% include header.html %}

-# CrawlMacOS

 **CrawlMacOS** is a fully automated framework for exploring macOS applications via the accessibility API.
-It generates a large-scale dataset of full-desktop screenshots, interaction graphs, and task specifications — enabling research in complex, multi-window desktop agents.
+It generates a large-scale dataset of full-desktop screenshots, interaction graphs, and task specifications, enabling research in complex, multi-window desktop agents.

 ![CrawlMacOS Banner](assets/banner.png)